CASUAL KITCHENS: Breakfast Bar Basics

 Combined Workspace and Eating Area Breakfast Bar

 This example provides the most counter area with no distinction between eating and working space.
 The benefit of this height for the eating area is that it allows for hip height or counter height stools (24 to 27 inches) which are comfortable and easy to get in and out of, particularly for older adults.
+But what would be the best worktop for your breakfast bar.

 36 inches Workspace and 42 Inches Eating Area

 This example is preferred by some because it hides items on the workspace, like dirty dishes or preparation tools, from other living spaces.
 When entertaining, the higher portion can also be used as a buffet line with removal of the stools.
 The potential drawback for this configuration is the requirement of bar height stools (28 to 33 inches) which can pose access and safety challenges for children or older adults.
+A great feature when paired with a cardamom kitchen.

 Pull Up a Seat